SublimeText/Ceedling/README.md

 The preferred method of installing the Ceedling for ST3+ plugin is using [Package Control](https://packagecontrol.io/installation).

 With Package Control installed:

 - Open the command palette
 - Select `Package Control: Install Packages`
 - Type `Ceedling`
 - Click the package listing to install.

+Unity test assert completions are now provided by the [`Unity Test Completions`](https://packagecontrol.io/packages/Unity%20Test%20Completions) package.
+This package is a recommended install.

+To install both packages in one step:
+- Open the command palatte
+- Select `Package Control: Advanced Install Packages`
-- Repeat the process to install `Unity Test Completions`
+- Enter `Ceedling, Unity Test Completions`
+- Hit return/enter

 When you launch Sublime Text, it will pick up the contents of these package so that you can consume the goodness they provide.

-## Functionality in Ceedling for Sublime Text 3+
+## Features

 ### New Project
 `New Project` comes in two flavours.